zarino/micropache/README.md

     cd ~/some/web/directory
     micropache

-The contents of `~/some/web/directory` will now be available at <http://localhost:8000>.
+The contents of `~/some/web/directory` will now be available at
+<http://localhost:8000> (or the first available port above that).

 Server logs will be output to the console.
 Press `Ctrl-C` to stop the server.